ai2cm/fv3net/workflows/argo/README.md

 Due to some limitations of argo, it is necessary that the entrypoint workflow makes a claim for volumes that are ultimately mounted and used by `run-fv3gfs`.
-The name of these volume can be passed to the `run-fv3gfs` template.
+The name of these volumes can be passed to the `run-fv3gfs` template.
 See the end-to-end test workflow at `tests/end_to_end_integration/argo.yaml` for an example of the volume claims necessary to use `run-fv3gfs`.